1 HIV infection

 HIV infection and seroconversion are followed by a latent period when the person feels well.
 During this phase many people are not aware that they are HIV infected.
 Although there are usually no, or few, clinical signs during the latent phase of HIV infection, generalised lymphadenopathy is common.

-During the latent phase the viral load is low and the CD4 count is normal or only mildly depressed.
+During the latent phase the viral load is usually relatively low and the CD4 count is normal or only mildly depressed.

 Most people with asymptomatic HIV infection are not aware that they have been infected with HIV.